October 5, 2022

 ANOTHER CHOICE

 The locals in town usually recommend the lower route (the Ballota Path) because it’s far better maintained, physically easier, and it heads through several towns where pilgrims have access to food and lodging.
-It also passes by several pristine, secluded beaches on the coastline, but involves a bit of road walking.
+It also passes by several pristine, secluded beaches on the coastline, but it involves a bit of road walking.

 THE CARWASH